joshuapeek/hockey-data/README.md

 #### createTeams.py file
-- This optional file will pre-populate your database with some teams and players, which an authenticated user may then further edit.
+- This file can be used to populate the database with some teams and players, which an authenticated user may then further edit.
-- If desired, you may run this file via terminal to pre-populate your database with teams and players.
+- If desired, you may run this file via terminal to pre-populate your database with teams and players, though they should already be populated in the hockey.db file
 1. To run this file, first ensure that the `project.py` file is not currently running.
 2. Enter the following within the VM terminal: `python createTeams.py`
 3. You should see this message in the terminal: `Added Teams and Players!`